Stress and the pastor’s wife is a real struggle.

 You know, anything can be complicated if you allow it to be.

 Driving can be complicated if you close your eyes.
 So you open them.

 Eating can be complicated if you don’t chew.
 So you do.

 Talking can be complicated if you don’t open your mouth.
 So you speak loudly and express yourself.

 Eschew the complicated; embrace the simplicity of freedom in Christ.
+Stress and the pastor’s wife don’t have to go hand-in-hand.
 Amen?
 Amen.